-A key for many business leaders is to be able to model and visualize Demand Management.
-Leveraging Demand Management for project convergence means that there are strengths and weaknesses in the different approaches to project management systems.
-On one hand, classic project management supports a strong governance model and best practices, and its maximum efficiencies lies at the lowest level common denominator.
-However, corporate globalization initiatives and related agile planning leverage a decentralized approach, more of a “think global/act local” approach.
+A key for many business leaders is to be able to model and visualize demand management.
+Leveraging demand management for project convergence means that there are strengths and weaknesses in the different approaches to PM systems.
+On one hand, classic PM supports a strong governance model and best practices, and its maximum efficiencies lie at the lowest-level common denominator.
+However, corporate globalization initiatives and related agile planning leverage a decentralized approach, more of a think global/act local approach.

-Project and Portfolio Management (PPM) movements and related technical infrastructures are adopting more of the human-input converged with tools and processes.
-Large enterprise companies (over 1000 employees) have struggled with maintaining control and accountability across the portfolio when launching PPM campaigns that cross departments and product lines.
-Small and mid-sized organizations (up to 1000 employees) have found it nearly impossible to wholly adopt user-input, product requirements and process capabilities integration into PPM campaigns.
-The conflict is that as stakeholders are providing the push for use requirements, process cycles and capital capacity provides the controls—sometimes referred to as project bottle-necks.
+PPM movements and related technical infrastructures are adopting more of the human input integrated with tools and processes.
+Large enterprise companies (over 1,000 employees) have struggled with maintaining control and accountability across the portfolio when launching PPM campaigns that cross departments and product lines.
+Small and mid-size organizations (up to 1,000 employees) have found it nearly impossible to wholly adopt user-input product requirements and process capabilities integration into PPM campaigns.
+The conflict is that as stakeholders are providing the push for use requirements, process cycles and capital capacity provide the controls—sometimes referred to as project bottlenecks.
 Companies of all sizes would love to provide virtually infinite delivery and quality to stakeholders, but it is just not possible to make everyone happy.

-As an example, a US automotive Original Equipment Manufacturer (OEM) had a vehicle line that offered so many options that it was impossible to offer every possible vehicle combination to customers.
-The obvious question is why they were offering options that are not compatible with one another.
+As an example, a U.S. automotive original equipment manufacturer (OEM) had a vehicle line that offered so many options that it was impossible to offer every possible combination to customers.
+The obvious question is why the OEM was offering options that are not compatible with one another.
 Were the program requirements different across the various commodity departments?
-The following table (Table 1: Capital versus Social PPM) shows the strengths and weaknesses of the two conflicting theories often found in economic and governmental models as it relates to PPM.
-One side depicts the perspective of a monetary-focused system that is more of a “survival of the fittest.”
+Table 1.1 shows the strengths and weaknesses of the two conflicting theories often found in economic and governmental models regarding PPM.
+One side depicts the perspective of a monetary-focused system that is more of a survival of the fittest.
 The other is a perspective of embracing all social elements for a common good.

-Table 1: Capital versus Social PPM
+Table 1.1 Capital versus Social PPM